library(liver)

 AIC: 15592

-Interpreting coefficients in Poisson regression is different from linear regression.
-Coefficients are on the log scale: each unit increase in a predictor multiplies the expected count by \(e^{b}\), where \(b\) is the coefficient.
-For instance, if the coefficient for intl.plan is 0.3:
+Unlike linear regression, Poisson regression coefficients are interpreted on a multiplicative scale.
+A one-unit increase in a predictor multiplies the expected count by \(e^{b}\), where \(b\) is the corresponding coefficient.
+For example, if the coefficient for intl_plan is 0.3, then \[

-This means customers with an international plan are expected to make about 35% more service calls than those without one, holding other predictors constant.
+\] indicating that customers with an international plan are expected to make approximately 35% more service calls than those without one, holding all other variables constant.

 Practice: Suppose a predictor has a coefficient of \(-0.2\).
-What is the expected percentage change in service calls?
-Compute \(e^{-0.2} - 1\) and interpret the result.
+Compute \(e^{-0.2} - 1\) and interpret the result as a percentage change in the expected number of service calls.

-Note: When the variance of the response variable is much greater than the mean, a condition called overdispersion, the standard Poisson model may not be suitable.
-In such cases, extensions like quasi-Poisson or negative binomial regression are better suited.
-Although we will not cover these models in detail here, they are valuable tools for analyzing real-world count data.
+One important modeling assumption in Poisson regression is that the variance of the response equals its mean.
+When the variance is substantially larger, a phenomenon known as overdispersion, the standard Poisson model may underestimate uncertainty.
+In such cases, alternatives such as quasi-Poisson or negative binomial regression are often more appropriate.
+Although we do not explore these extensions in detail here, they are commonly used in applied count data analysis.

-Due to its structured procedure, stepwise regression is especially useful for small to medium-sized datasets, where it can improve model clarity without imposing excessive computational demands.
-In the next subsections, we will demonstrate how to perform stepwise regression in R, introduce model selection criteria such as AIC, and discuss both the strengths and limitations of this method.
+Stepwise methods are particularly useful for small to medium-sized datasets, where exhaustive search over all possible predictor combinations is impractical but computational efficiency remains important.
+In the following subsections, we demonstrate how to perform stepwise regression in R, introduce model selection criteria such as the Akaike Information Criterion (AIC), and discuss both the advantages and limitations of this approach.

 How AIC Guides Model Selection